What is a transverse flute?

 Our recommendation for intermediate transverse flute:

-In our mid-range top we have two excellent transverse flutes.
+In our mid-range selection we have two excellent transverse flutes.
 One is the Azumi AZ-S2 which has an impeccable sound, along with a manufacture that combines craftsmanship and technological innovation.
-But also the Yamaha YFL-372GL has everything it takes to be one of the best proposals for the mid-range.
+But also the Yamaha YFL-372GL has everything it takes to be one of the best options for the mid-range.

 We prefer the Yamaha YFL-372GL, due to its combination of materials that provide a balanced and powerful sound for an excellent price.
 But if you like bright sounds, then you should buy the Azumi traverse flute.